Tizona is applying novel scientific insights to change the course of cancer progression and relapse

 Christine has a Master’s of Science in Management and Leadership from Pepperdine University and a Bachelor’s of Science in Labor and Industrial Relations and Psychology from The Pennsylvania State University.

 Chief Scientific Officer

-Courtney earned her Ph.D. in Immunology from the University of Washington under Dr. Alexander Rudensky, the world leader in understanding the development and immune suppressive functions of regulatory T cells.
+Courtney earned her Ph.D. in Immunology from the University of Washington mentored by Dr. Alexander Rudensky.

 Kurt von Emster

 Managing Partner, Abingworth

 Kurt joined Abingworth in January 2015 bringing over 25 years of experience in life science investment.
 He began his career as a biotechnology and healthcare analyst in 1990, and then was promoted to Vice President and Portfolio Manager at Franklin Templeton.
 Kurt then became a General Partner at MPM Capital in 2000.
 In 2009, he co-founded venBio, a US healthcare investment firm and most recently was a Partner in the San Francisco office.
 He holds board positions at CymaBay, Jasper Therapeutics, Orbus Therapeutics, SFJ Pharmaceuticals, Tizona Therapeutics, Trishula Therapeutics, Vaxcyte and Vera Therapeutics.
 He was formerly on boards at Aurinia, CRISPR Therapeutics, Cytos, Kesios, Facet and Somaxon.
 Kurt holds a Bachelor of Science in Business and Economics and is a Chartered Financial Analyst.